outmoded/hapijs.com/lib/tutorials/en_US/validation.md

 ## <a name="joi" /> Joi

 [Joi](https://github.com/hapijs/joi) is an object schema description language and validator for JavaScript objects.
 Joi allows you to create blueprints or schemas for JavaScript objects to ensure validation of key information.
-Joi can validate both input and output data.
-Joi comes bundled with hapi, so to use it, you just have to require the module:
+To get started with joi, you must first install and add it as a dependency to your project:

+npm install @hapi/joi

+Then, you must import it to your project:

 `const Joi = require('@hapi/joi');`